This article is part of a larger series on How to Do Payroll.

-Processing payroll in Rhode Island is a generally straightforward process.
-Most of the regulations are clear and follow general federal guidelines.
-However, there are still several specific labor law regulations like minimum wage (which is higher than the federal rate) and employer tax funds that must be considered to ensure state payroll compliance.
+Processing payroll in Rhode Island is a somewhat clear process.
+Most of the regulations are pretty straightforward and follow general federal guidelines.
+However, several specific labor law regulations like minimum wage (which is higher than the federal rate) and employer tax funds must be considered to ensure state payroll compliance.
 Using our guide below will ensure you take the proper steps to correctly do payroll in Rhode Island.

-If you need help paying and filing your payroll taxes in Rhode Island and want to avoid making any mistakes that could result in penalties, consider using Gusto.
+If you need help paying and filing your payroll taxes in Rhode Island and want to avoid making any mistakes that could result in penalties, consider using QuickBooks Payroll.
 It is an all-in-one payroll service that can help you onboard new employees, pay with direct deposits at no additional costs, and file payroll taxes.
-It even guarantees you won’t face any IRS penalties or late fees if a Gusto rep makes a mistake.
-Sign up today to start a 30-day free trial.
+It even guarantees you won’t face any IRS penalties or late fees if a QuickBooks Payroll rep makes a mistake.
+Get 50% off Payroll Software for 3 months.

 Step-by-Step Instructions to Running Payroll in Rhode Island